accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 ##### Using a class

+You've already used classes and objects--in fact, you can't avoid it in Java, because everything is an object!

 ![The Matrix](https://github.com/accesscode-2-1/unit-0/blob/master/images/matrix.jpg)

-You've already used classes and objects--in fact, you can't avoid it in Java.
 For example, when you created a new Scanner instance, you wrote:

 ```java
 Scanner input = new Scanner(System.in);